Viewer Rating

 The film's narrative primarily explores the systematic disempowerment and exploitation of a woman, highlighting themes of lost bodily autonomy and psychological manipulation, which align with progressive critiques of patriarchal control.

-The film features a predominantly traditional cast without explicit race or gender swaps of established roles.
-Its narrative, while exploring themes of control and vulnerability, does not explicitly critique traditional identities in a DEI-focused manner, instead using them as a backdrop for its psychological horror elements.
+The film features a predominantly white cast consistent with traditional Hollywood casting of its time, without intentional race or gender swaps.
+Its narrative, while exploring themes of female vulnerability and manipulation, does not explicitly critique traditional identities in a DEI framework.

 Rosemary's deep Catholic faith is portrayed with sympathy and respect.
 Her prayers and religious artifacts are sources of comfort and moral guidance for her, even as she is victimized by the cult.
 The film's narrative aligns with the dignity of her faith, positioning the audience to sympathize with her as her beliefs are tragically undermined by the pervasive evil.